sc-ventures/cloudbreak-documentation/docs/common/clusters-access.md

 ### Finding Cluster Information in the UI

-Once your cluster is up and running, click on the tile representing your cluster in the Cloudbreak UI to find information about the cluster.
+Once your cluster is up and running, click on the tile representing your cluster in the Cloudbreak UI to access information related the cluster and access cluster actions.

 <a href="../images/cb-ui-clinfo.png" target="_blank" title="click to enlarge"><img src="../images/cb-ui-clinfo.png" width="650" title="Cluster Information"></a>